f-forcher/blog-posts/Polynomial Chaos.md

 ```

 #### Basis on the polynomial space
-By using the standard definitions of algebraic sum and multiplication by a constant, we define operations between polynomials.
-In fact,
+By using the standard definitions of sum and multiplication by a constant of symbolic expressions, we can define operations between polynomials.
+It is easy to
 these operations satisfy the requirements of a vector space.

 ```math